Longevity: Fasting, diet, sleep, stress - How to personalise your approach

 Today, we hit upon three major topics in longevity - fasting, diet, sleep & stress in our with Dr Robert Lufkin, MD of Health Longevity Secrets.

-How to Fast for Longevity
+How to fast for longevity

 Fasting is one of the more recent major health trends.
 And like many health fads, it comes in hot and with plenty of miracle claims on how it cures all forms of ailments.

-Analysing the benefits of fasting for your longevity and how you might approach fasting for longevity purposes is a challenging topic area with no β€˜straight answer’.
+Analysing the benefits of fasting for your longevity and how you might approach fasting for longevity purposes is a challenging topic area with no ‘straight answer’.

-Calorie Restriction and Longevity
+Calorie restriction and longevity

 Here’s what we know.
 Calorie restriction (eating slightly fewer calories than your body requires) over a lifetime improves healthspan and lifespan in many animal models, including rodents and even primates (who are closely related to humans).